Rather than welcome vegan diet popularity, vegans are quibbling over terms

 I too imagine a world where animals are shown love and respect, a world where exploitation is replaced with compassion, but we have to be realistic and take things a step at a time.
-Many people won’t feel the same way we do about animals and their right to equal consideration as sentient beings.
+Many people won’t feel the same way that we do about animals and their right to equal consideration as sentient beings.

 I used to work with a young woman who called herself an animal lover.
 From what I saw, she wasn’t an animal lover but a cat lover.
 There’s a world of difference between caring about one species and caring about all species.
 But in her mind she was an animal lover and to quibble would have only alienated her.
 In appealing to her love for cats, there was an opportunity to extend her care to include other animals.

-So when I read that veganism is on the rise, rather than wonder, as quibblers do, whether converts are true vegans or less worthy plant-based eaters, I feel excited that more people are now taking action.
+So when I read that veganism is on the rise, rather than wonder, as quibblers do, whether converts are true vegans or less worthy plant-based eaters, I feel excited that more people are interested enough to take action.

 Some people change their behaviour for emotional reasons, such as aligning with their values and beliefs, where others may only change for practical reasons, such as health gains.
 But regardless of their motives, if it means fewer people are eating animals or eating them less often, that’s a good thing.

-Criticizing consumers because they aren’t going far enough is unhelpful and could even delay ethical treatment for animals the vegan movement campaigns for.
+Criticizing consumers because they aren’t going far enough is unhelpful and could even delay the ethical treatment for animals the vegan movement campaigns for.
 In my experience, vegan organisations are inclusive and supportive even though they’re sending powerful messages about animal cruelty.
 Individuals have an important role to play too, especially in the online environment.

 Rather than more enlightened, compassionate and self-disciplined vegans telling others they fall short, isn’t it better to welcome all newcomers to the vegan community?
 If people feel included, they may take further steps towards a more compassionate lifestyle.
 Just because their journey may be slower, or start later in life, doesn’t make their effort any less valuable.